 - RaaS.
 ‘Ransomware as a Service’ is a type of malware hosted anonymously by a hacker.
 The RaaS host will act as a broker for the hacker, handling everything from distributing the ransomware and collecting payments to managing decryptors – software that restores data access, in exchange for their cut of the ransom.

 Ransomware remains a popular means of attack, and new ransomware families are discovered every year.
-Reported attacks in the US dropped from 2,673 in 2016 to 1,783 in 2017 (Symantec).
+Reported attacks in the US dropped from 2,673 in 2016 to 1,783 in 2017 (Norton).
 However, the threat of ransomware remains, so you should take precautions to help avoid becoming a victim.

 Whatever the ransom type, the problem is essentially the same: as a manager, when this situation arises, you need to consider how you will respond.
 Or perhaps a better approach is to know it will happen and therefore plan your response before it happens.